AMTA National Election Results Are In!

 AMTA National Board Candidate Checklist

 To be considered, candidates must meet the eligibility criteria and complete the application process.
 Find out what AMTA’s National Board application process entails.

 - Sign the board of directors code of conduct.

-- Fill out the applicant eligibility form.
+- Fill out an applicant eligibility form.

 - Sign the conflict of interest form.